(Roy Williamson - The Corries)

 I've tried, like other soloists, by the choice of my chanters and the work on my reeds, to remain within a range of 444-447 Hz for my recordings and concerts, without losing the specificity of that Scottish sound.

-The reed preparation is limited because one cannot rise indefinitely the height of the reed seat to reduce the pitch : I also have got a chanter especially made at 440 Hz (it is sometimes called a « Breton » chanter), allowing easier musical encounters…
+The reed preparation is limited because one cannot rise indefinitely the height of the reed seat to reduce the pitch : I also have got a chanter especially made at 440 Hz (concert pitch), sometimes called a « Breton » chanter), allowing easier musical encounters…